$\Gamma$-structures and symmetric spaces: Canonical products on symmetric spaces

 Lemma \ref{LEM: cohomologies iso} and K\"unneth's formula imply

-By our previous discussion all the algebras $H^*(\tilde{P}_j;\Q),\; j\in\{1,\dots, m\},$ are generated by homogeneous elements in odd degrees.
-To prove Theorem \ref{THM: classification} it now suffices by Lemmas \ref{LEM: Riemannian products} and \ref{LEM: Coverings} to show that the canonical products on $T$ and on $\tilde{P}_1,\dots,\tilde{P}_m$ are all $\Gamma$-structures.
-As flat tori are symmetric spaces of splitting rank, we are left to verify Theorem \ref{THM: classification} only for irreducible simply connected compact symmetric spaces $P=G/K,$ where $G$ is the identity component of the isometry group of $P.$
+Note that $H^*(P;\Q)$ is generated by homogeneous elements in odd degrees if and only if the same holds for all $H^*(\widetilde{P}_j;\Q),\; j\in\{1,\dots, m\}.$ Since the mapping degree of $\theta$ on a $r$-dimensional flat torus is $2^r,$ we are left to verify Theorem \ref{THM: classification} only for irreducible simply connected compact symmetric spaces $P=\LieG/\LieH$ whose rational cohomology algebra is generated by homogeneous elements in odd degrees.